soi-20/brains/README.md

 # Functional Flow

 This is an experimental Functional [Flow](https://www.wikiwand.com/en/Flow_(psychology)) project.
-I'm trying to turn my brain into an Open-source brains.
+I'm trying to turn my brain into an Open-source brainS.

 Open-source brains are functional flow with its source code made available with a license in which the copyright holder provides the rights to study, change, and distribute the brains to anyone and for any purpose.
 Open-source brains are developed in a collaborative public manner.

 ## Components of a Functional Flow System - Input, Process, Output